Whether you or someone you love abuses painkillers or heroin, there are numerous risks and consequences you should be aware of.

 2. It Causes Severe Itching

-Severe itching is a common side effect of heroin use and releases histamines in some people — causing skin irritation and itchiness.
-Severe itching can lead to broken skin and open sores, and often provides great discomfort for many heroin users.
+Severe itching is a common side effect of heroin use.
+This is because when used, it can cause a release of histamines in some people, causing skin irritation and itchiness.
+Severe itching can lead to broken skin and open sores, increasing an individual’s risk of infection.

 3. It Causes Addiction in Babies

 Pregnant women who use heroin often give birth to babies who are physically addicted to the drug.
-These newborns go on to experience physical withdrawal symptoms following birth, such as fever, vomiting, and the inability to gain weight.
+These newborns go on to experience physical withdrawal symptoms following birth, such as fever, extreme irritability, vomiting and the inability to gain weight.

 4. It Causes High Tolerance

-Regular heroin users develop a tolerance to the drug, and require larger doses to achieve the same level of euphoria.
-This leads to addiction and increases the risk for an overdose.
+Regular heroin users will often develop a tolerance to the drug and require larger doses to achieve the same level of euphoria.
+This can lead to addiction and increase the risk of an overdose.

-5. It Can Be Used Several Different Ways
+5. It Can Be Used in Several Different Ways

-Heroin is primarily snorted, injected, or smoked.
-All three methods produce near-instant effects, which is partly why the drug is highly addictive.
+Heroin is primarily snorted, injected or smoked.
+All three methods produce near-instant effects, which is a primary driver of why the drug is highly addictive.

 6. It Causes Severe Health Problems

-Heroin causes a number of short- and long-term health effects that can negatively impact one’s overall quality of life.
+Heroin causes several short- and long-term health effects that can negatively impact one’s overall quality of life.
 Potential health problems that can be triggered by heroin use include:

 - Constipation